When & Why To Recommend Chloralieve

 – gargle with warm, salty water (only adults) and suck hard sweets, lollies or ice cubes

 – use medicated lozenges to help ease the pain

 Note that bacterial infections (such as streptococcus) can cause sore throats and in these cases, patients may need to be referred to their doctor and may require antibiotic treatment.

 How Chloralieve can help

-Available in Honey & Lemon and Mint flavours, Chloralieve lozenges can be used to help alleviate the symptoms of a sore throat.
+Available in Honey & Lemon and Blackcurrant flavours, Chloralieve lozenges the number 1 best selling pharmacy only sore throat lozenge* can be used to help alleviate the symptoms of a sore throat.
 They feature a Pharmacy-only, dual-action formula that helps to numb pain and fight infection.